mattermost/mattermost-webapp/README.md

 <img width="1006" alt="mattermost-hero" src="https://user-images.githubusercontent.com/7205829/136107976-7a894c9e-290a-490d-8501-e5fdbfc3785a.png">

 This repo hosts the webapp client code.
 If you'd like to report an issue with Mattermost, please create an issue on [mattermost-server](https://github.com/mattermost/mattermost-server), which hosts the server code.
+You can also take a look at the [Get Help With Mattermost](https://docs.mattermost.com/guides/get-help.html) guide to find the resources available to our community.

 - [Product documentation](http://docs.mattermost.com/).
 - [Developer documentation](https://developers.mattermost.com/).